The Cantellated 600-cell

 There are also 60 cuboctahedra in 12 groups of 5, as seen below:

-These cuboctahedra have been foreshortened into hexagons because they are being viewed from a 90° angle; in 4D, they are perfectly uniform cuboctahedra.
+These cuboctahedra have been foreshortened into hexagons because they lie at a 90° angle to the 4D viewpoint; in 4D, they are perfectly uniform cuboctahedra.

 The pentagonal gaps between these cuboctahedra are filled in by pentagonal prisms:

-These pentagonal prisms are viewed from a 90° angle; that's why they appear flattened into pentagons.
+These pentagonal prisms are seen at a 90° angle, so they appear flattened into pentagons.
 Besides these, there are another 60 pentagonal prisms on the equator:

 These pentagonal prisms are also seen from a 90° angle, but in a different orientation; hence they appear flattened into rectangles.
 All of these pentagonal prisms are perfectly uniform in 4D.